AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

 \textbf{Scaling the Number of Agents.} While the primary experiments employ $5$ agents following existing work, we further scale to $10$ and $20$ agents to study how increasing teacher diversity and interaction complexity affects distillation.
 We perform evaluation by distilling from a fixed Qwen3-32B model into two different student models: Qwen3-8B and Qwen3-0.6B.
 The results are shown in \Cref{fig:agent_scale_exp}.

-For the smaller student Qwen3-0.6B, scaling beyond $5$ does not yield additional benefits and, in some cases, leads to performance degradation.
-We attribute this to the limited representational capacity of the student: as the teacher ensemble becomes more diverse and produces more complex or longer reasoning trajectories, the student is unable to faithfully absorb and generalize this information.
+For the smaller student 0.6B, scaling $>5$ does not yield additional benefits and, in some cases, leads to performance degradation.
+We attribute this to student's limited representational capacity: as the teacher ensemble becomes more diverse and produces more complex or longer reasoning trajectories, the student is unable to faithfully absorb and generalize this information.
 By contrast, the larger Qwen3-8B benefits modestly from scaling.
 Performance improves consistently as the number of agents increases.
 However, the incremental gains diminish at higher scales, indicating that once the student can effectively utilize the ensemble’s reasoning, additional agents offer limited benefit.
-These results highlight that multi-agent distillation is bounded by student capacity: smaller models saturate quickly and may even struggle with overly diverse teacher signals, whereas larger models can better exploit richer supervision from multiple agents.
+These results highlight that MAS distillation is bounded by student capacity: smaller models saturate quickly and may even struggle with overly diverse teacher signals, whereas larger models can better exploit richer supervision from multiple agents.
 Overall, scaling teachers is effective only when matched to the student’s representational capacity (More results in Appendix~\ref{app:data-scaling}).

-\textbf{Data Quantity vs. Quality.} We investigate the trade-off between data quantity and quality by varying the amount of training data in \Cref{fig:data_scale_exp}.
-Across datasets, increasing the training data does not lead to monotonic improvements.
+\textbf{Data Quantity vs. Quality.} The amount of training data is varied in \Cref{fig:data_scale}, showing that increasing training data does not lead to monotonic improvements.
 For both RSFT and DA, performance exhibits high variance as data scale grows: moderate data sizes can yield gains, while further scaling often leads to stagnation or even degradation, particularly for GSM8K and MedMCQA.
 In contrast, PAD demonstrates significantly more stable behavior across data scales.
 They consistently achieve competitive performance and avoid the sharp fluctuations observed with raw data scaling.
 This suggests that for capacity-limited students, reasoning quality rather than data volume is the primary bottleneck.
-Excessive or noisy supervision from large-scale MAS outputs can overwhelm the target model, whereas PRM-guided distillation preserves high-signal reasoning trajectories that enable more reliable transfer.
+Excessive or noisy supervision from large-scale MAS outputs can overwhelm the target, whereas PRM-guided distillation preserves high-signal reasoning trajectories for more reliable transfer.

 \textbf{Training Time.} The offline training cost is shown in Appendix~\ref{app:computation-cost}, which is mild and does not affect the inference efficiency of a single agent.